econ-ark/REMARK/README.md

 	  * Tell the user roughly how long execution takes on a machine that satisfies those requirements
 	  * Get the user's permission before proceeding

+### Context Files
+1. A bibtex bibliography entry containing a citation to the version of the paper being replicated (include a link in the url field)
+1. A markdown document containing a very brief description of the content of the replication.
+   * Does the REMARK attempt to reproduce all results of the paper, or only some?
+   * For those results it attempts to reproduce, did the results match those in the original paper?

 # Explorations

 This is an unstructured category, whoese purpose to hold pretty much any kind of self-contained and coherent exercise.
 Purposes might include: